Autodesk-Forge/forge-countdeletewalls-revit/README.md

 # Description

-This sample is based on Learn Forge [Design Automation Sample](http://learnforge.autodesk.io/#/tutorials/modifymodels), the workflow is pretty similar, please make sure to go through that sample first, or you are already familiar with that.
+This sample is based on Learn Forge [Design Automation Sample Tutorial](http://learnforge.autodesk.io/#/tutorials/modifymodels), the workflow is pretty similar, please make sure to go through that sample first, or you are already familiar with that.

-This sample includes 2 Revit plugin projects, `CountIt` and `DeleteElement`, which are migrated from the `CountIt` & `DeleteWalls` from [Autodesk Forge official document](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/revit-samples/), I just improved a little to make the 2 plugin project can Count/Delete elements(Walls, Floors, Doors, Windows) based on the input json file.
+This sample includes 2 Revit plugin projects, `CountIt` and `DeleteElement`, which are migrated from the `CountIt` & `DeleteWalls` from [Autodesk Forge official document](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/revit-samples/), I made a little improvement to `DeleteWalls` sample to support deleting different types of elements(Walls, Floors, Doors, Windows) based on the input json file, and renamed the Revit plugin project to `DeleteElements`.

-The sample also integrates the UI from [learn.forge.viewmodels](https://github.com/Autodesk-Forge/learn.forge.viewmodels) to get the input revit file from the bucket, and also put the result file back to the same bucket.
-The result files are different, a `.txt` file for `CountIt`, and an modified `.rvt` file for `DeleteElements`.
+The sample also integrates the bucket jstree and viewer from [learn.forge.viewmodels](https://github.com/Autodesk-Forge/learn.forge.viewmodels/tree/net) to get the input revit file from the bucket, and also put the result file back to the same bucket.
+The result files are different based on different `activities`, a `.txt` file for `CountIt`, and an modified `.rvt` file for `DeleteElements`.

-To use the sample, the workflow should be:
+**To use the sample, the workflow should be:**
 1. Build the solution to create 2 AppBundle under `wwwroot/bundles`;
-2. Create/Update AppBundle & Activity in Configure dialog;
+2. Create/Update AppBundle & Activity in `Configure` dialog;
 3. Create a bucket and upload a Revit project file;
-4. Select a Revit project file, translate it to view;
+4. Select a Revit project file, translate it and open it in Forge viewer;
-5. Select different element you want to Count/Delete, select activity, click `Start workitem` to post the workitem.
+5. Select different element types you want to Count/Delete, select activity, click `Start workitem` to post a workitem.
-6. The result file(.txt or .rvt) will be put in the same bucket, you can translate and view it, or you can download the file to check out.
+6. The result file(`.txt` or `.rvt`) will be put in the same bucket, you can translate and view it, or you can download the file to check out.

 ## Thumbnail

 ![thumbnail](thumbnail.png)

-## Live version

-Work in progress.

 # Setup